SteveJayH/tiftool/README.md

 The package for dealing tif stack image.
 Oriented for Microscopy image, offering useful processing. **Under construction, I'll make description site and more functions, maybe for 2020.07.**

+## Concept

+### Stack object

+Main concept of tiftool is **Stack object**.
+This object carries your 3d data from .tif file as 'torch.Tensor' or 'numpy.ndarray'.
+By using stack object, you can conduct numerous processes; MIP(Maximum Intensity Projection), Find center z-plane, etc. This package is made to help research, Fluorescent Microscopy(WideField, XLFM(eXtended field of view LFM), etc).

+### HyperStack object

+**Under construction** Similar as ImageJ, I'll make HyperStack object which can consider 'time'.
+It will contain 4-D data, (T, X, Y, Z).

 ## Installation

 ### pip